pydio/pydio-doc-admin-guide/2_running_cells_in_production/8_cluster_setup/7_cluster_example_k8s.md

 ## Install using Helm

 The cells helm charts can be used to deploy a ReplicaSet of Cells stateless servers.
-Using helm3 tou can add the Cells Helm repo as follows :
+Using helm3 you can add the Cells Helm repo as follows :

 ```
 helm repo add cells https://download.pydio.com/pub/charts/helm